 We’re all running 1000 miles an hour, but are we running the right direction for the right reason?

 Running to – this is goal driven running.
-It is having a valid end point and a commitment to get there.
-If you are training for a half marathon, your goal is very clear and specific.
-“I am going to complete this race on this date”.
-You can add nuance to the goal by setting pace or time measures, but the goal is clear.
-During this training there might be injury, sickness, extreme temperatures and good days and bad days, but you endure for the goal.
-This is why we do strategic planning, to clearly identify what we are running to and when we hope to get there.
+It is having a valid endpoint and a commitment to get there.
+If you are training for a half marathon, your goal is distinct and specific.
+“I am going to complete this race on this date.”
+You can add nuance to the target by setting pace or time measures, but the goal is clear.
+During this training, there might be injury, sickness, extreme temperatures and good days and bad days, but you endure for the goal.
+Setting clear and definable goals is why we do strategic planning, to identify what we are running to and when we hope to get there.

 Running for – even runners seldom run just for running sake.
 There needs to be a greater purpose.
-Maybe it’s for health, weight management, stress management, to support others, to find your time for introspection… This goes for companies too.
+Maybe it’s for health, weight management, stress management, to support others, to find your time for introspection.
+Having a purpose goes for companies too.
 The running must be driven by a mission and values.
-This again is why we do strategic planning, to make certain our goals and tactics align with our mission and values.
+Defining the purpose is why we do strategic planning, to make sure our goals and tactics align with our mission and values.

 Running against – if you are running against something or someone, have a way to “ping” your reasons up against your values and purpose/mission.
 Running against for revenge or vindictiveness speaks to the runner’s character.
 Distance runners know running against headwinds or gravity makes them stronger.
 But running against another runner to make them feel weak or unworthy is selfish and unsustainable.
 You should never run against unless it makes you or your competitor better.

 When a leader is running, the goal and purpose must be clear and the values and mission-aligned.